yogurt-foundation/yogurt-css-documentation/src/font-style.md

 ---
 id: font-style
 title: Font Style
-description: Utility for sets the style of the font.
+description: Utilities for sets the style of the font.
 layout: default
 ---